Bumble files to go public

 Bumble is looking to spread some love on the Nasdaq.

-The six-year-old dating app where women make the first move reveled its plans to go public Friday in a Securities and Exchange Commission filing.
+The six-year-old dating app where women make the first move revealed its plans to go public Friday in a Securities and Exchange Commission filing.
 In its prospectus, Bumble reveled a net loss of $84.1 million on revenue of $376.6 million for the period between January 29 to September 30 of last year.
 In all of 2019, the company generated $488.9 million, up 36% from the year before.

 Bumble, which also owns Badoo, said it has 42.1 million monthly users between all of its services and that 2.4 million are paid.
 Among its paid users, 1.1 million are paying specifically for Bumble, the company says.